Breastfeeding-Friendly Child Care Designation Program

 The deadline for the next application review is January 15, 2019.

-The application for the Breastfeeding-Friendly Child Care Designation is a single document that includes background about the program, application instructions, and the application itself.
 We welcome your questions, comments and suggestions about the program.
 Please email or call us at 919.707.5800.

 - Who can apply?
 Licensed childcare facilities and family day care homes in North Carolina are welcome to apply.